Gareth Southgate: England manager signs new deal until December 2024

 "I am delighted that Steve and I have been able to extend our stay in our respective roles," said Southgate, in a statement released by the FA.

+We're delighted to confirm that Gareth Southgate has extended his #ThreeLions contract through to 2024. pic.twitter.com/X3SGaU168f

 "It remains an incredible privilege to lead this team.
-I would like to take this opportunity to thank Mark (Bullingham, chief executive), John (McDermott, technical director) and the Board for their support - and of course the players and support team for their hard work.
+I would like to take this opportunity to thank Mark (Bullingham, FA chief executive), John (McDermott, technical director) and the board for their support - and of course the players and support team for their hard work.

 Trending